sav-che/TL-2/Authors/Fray, Jean-Pierre (Abbé) {std. Fray}.md

-> [!cite] BHL link: this entry starts at [page 395](https://www.biodiversitylibrary.org/item/103834#page/417/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 395](https://www.biodiversitylibrary.org/page/33259899) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Fray, Jean-Pierre (Abbé) (1832-1905), French priest and botanist, born 11 Sep 1832 in Villeneuve (Ain), secondary school teacher at the college in Thoissey 1857-1870, chaplain ("aumônier") at the normal school in Bourg 1870-1882, spiritual dir. of the inst.
-St.-Pierre of Bourg 1882-1884, and finally parish priest in Laiz 1884-1887 and Guéreins 1887-1901, retired to Pont-d'Ain (Ain) 1901 where he died 2 Mar 1905. (*Fray*).
+St.-Pierre of Bourg 1882-1884, and finally parish priest in Laiz 1884-1887 and Guéreins 1887-1901, retired to Pont-d'Ain (Ain) 1901 where he died 2 Mar 1905.
+**Abbreviated name**: *Fray*

 #### Herbarium and types